mat-0/cheltenham-open-data/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- River levels are now rising in response to heavy rainfall and are forecast to continue rising.
+- River levels have stabilised and are expected to fall on the afternoon of Saturday 15/11/2025.
-Flooding is possible Friday 14/11/2025 and Saturday 15/11/2025.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Drier conditions are forecast from Saturday and conditions will begin to improve.
+Drier conditions are forecast from today and conditions will continue to improve.
 We are closely monitoring the situation and will issue further alerts and warnings if required.
 Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 2:00PM on 15/11/2025 or as the situation changes.
+This message will be updated by 2:00PM on 16/11/2025 or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - Flooding of low lying land and roads is possible today (15/11/25) especially in the Cerney Wick area.
 Today will be mostly dry but with some rain possible later.
 We expect river levels to rise until tomorrow 16/11/25.